-Once the new titles are created, they should be made available widely; this is the goal of Section 3(d).
-For each state, the title from the codes and administrative code will present only part of the picture: also relevant are sanctions imposed by the state Constitution, and any provisions available for relief.
+Section 3(c).
+For each state, the table from the codes and administrative code will present only part of the picture: also relevant are sanctions imposed by the state Constitution, and any provisions available for relief.
 These four categories of information largely cover the area, and for the benefit of those who do not have ready access to a full set of the state code and administrative regulations, should be made available as a body.
-Certainly the compendium should be viewable and downloadable on the Internet without charge, and if feasible distributed as a hardcopy booklet.
+Certainly these documents should be viewable and downloadable on the Internet without charge, and if feasible distributed as a hardcopy booklet.

 SECTION 4.
-ADVISEMENT UPON RELEASE OR AT SENTENCING.
+ADVISEMENT AT SENTENCING OR UPON RELEASE.